When Is the Right Time to Buy Delta Stock?

 Yet, while airline stocks remain risky, Delta may be a cautious way to bet on a sooner-than-expected recovery for the industry.

 Why?
-Delta is relatively stronger than legacy rivals like American Airlines (NASDAQ:AAL) and United Airlines (NASDAQ:UAL).
-That doesn’t guarantee they will survive today’s headwinds.
-Yet, being the “best of the worst” may be enough to justify a buy.
+Some analysts see Delta as relatively stronger than legacy rivals like American Airlines (NASDAQ:AAL) and United Airlines (NASDAQ:UAL).
+Sure, some see it differently, as their financial situation overall remains precarious.
+But, as the “best of the worst,” shares may still be a worthwhile buy.

-Let’s dive in, and see why it could be a shrewd move in hindsight to jump in if prices pull back from here.
+Let’s dive in, and see why it could be a shrewd move in hindsight to jump in if prices continue to pull back from here.

 What’s Next for DAL Stock After Covid-19?